CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * See also [Distributor](#distributor)

-> [!NOTE]
-> * (CPANSec-2024) Proposed role name.

 ### Distributor

-Operates within a [Package Ecosystem](#package-ecosystem) or a [Language Ecosystem](#language-ecosystem).
-Ensures the availability of packages or containers, that they are indexed correctly, and that any related metadata is up-to-date, correct and available.
+> [!WARNING]
+> * FIXME – Not done
+> * FIXME – Possible confusion between EU CRA's idea of a Distributor, and an OSS Package Distributor.

 > [!NOTE]
 > * Distributors take packages or containers that Patchers and Packagers produce, and ensure these are made available in a reliable way for downstream users according to the Curator's requirements. (e.g. by setting up and managing a Debian APT repository, or a CPAN mirror, or a Docker container registry, or similar).